shariqshah/symmetry/README.md

 	* Implemented file copy and file delete on windows and linux.
 	* Implemented a work-around for dll locking on windows by creating a copy of the game lib at launch and when reloading, unloading the current dll, deleting it and creating new copy of the updated dll and loading that
+	* Added file copy and delete to platform api
+	* Made dll reloading workaround compatilble on linux
+	* Default keybindings as fallback